bhwood/bhwood/README.md

 # Hi there, I'm Billy Hopkinson-Wood 👋

 I'm a passionate and budding programmer.
-Currently studying Data Enginnering at Northcoders starting on 4th March 2024.
+Currently studying Data Engineering at Northcoders starting on 4th March 2024.

 ## 🔧 Technologies & Tools